BlythMeister/PaketChain/README.md

-  -s|--simplify                            Run a paket simplify -si|--simplify-interactive               Run a paket simplify interactive mode -sa|--simplify-args <ARGS>               Args to pass to paket simplify (Note: <ARGS> should be in quotes) -rd|--redirects                          Add args for redirects on install/update/add -ri|--reinstall                          Delete the lock file and create from scratch -so|--sort                               Sort paket files alphabetically -cc|--clear-cache                        Clear caches before running
+  -s|--simplify                            Run a paket simplify -si|--simplify-interactive               Run a paket simplify interactive mode -sa|--simplify-args <ARGS>               Args to pass to paket simplify (Note: <ARGS> should be in quotes) -rd|--redirects                          Force redirects on install/update/add -ri|--reinstall                          Delete the lock file and create from scratch -so|--sort                               Sort paket files alphabetically -cc|--clear-cache                        Clear caches before running